 Feel free to reach out to me if you have further questions.

 P.s.
-I am writing a course called FIRE SuperPower, which covers all the above and a lot more and aims to help people create an actionable plan for Financial Independence.
+We’ve created a course called FIRE SuperPower, which covers all the above and a lot more and aims to help you create an actionable plan for Financial Independence.